justinknguyen/Pi-Guide/Pi-Guide/XRDP.md

    ```
    sudo apt install xrdp
    ```
 2. When the installation process is complete, the XRDP service will automatically start.
-You can verify that XRDP is running by typing:
+You can verify that XRDP is running by entering:
    ```
    systemctl show -p SubState --value xrdp
    ```